 The goal of the USAID | Egypt Literate Village project is to ensure that women—especially mothers and primary-school children in targeted villages—have the necessary literacy skills for continuous learning and self-improvement.

-The project will develop a model that breaks the cycle of generational illiteracy in rural Egypt by providing sustainable and effective learning approaches, fostering a culture of reading across communities and generations, and strengthening local community and governance structures.
+The project is developing a model that breaks the cycle of generational illiteracy in rural Egypt by providing sustainable and effective learning approaches, fostering a culture of reading across communities and generations, and strengthening local community and governance structures.
 The model builds on the consortium’s extensive experience in evidence-based early grade reading, adult literacy, technology-enabled monitoring and evaluation approaches, and community mobilization.

-World Education will lead all activities relating to increasing rural mothers’ ability to contribute to their children’s primary education as a sub-partner to Save the Children on the project.
-World Education will work closely with AEA to implement a sustainable, evidence-based, context-appropriate, intergenerational literacy education for women that allows them to pursue other educational opportunities and/or become leaders and advocates in their communities.
+World Education leads all activities relating to increasing rural mothers’ ability to contribute to their children’s primary education as a sub-partner to Save the Children.
+World Education works closely with AEA to implement a sustainable, evidence-based, context-appropriate, intergenerational literacy education for women that allows them to pursue other educational opportunities and/or become leaders and advocates in their communities.